Portland Mavericks: Legacy

 The team's success helped inspire the establishment of several independent minor teams — in the Mavericks' final season in 1977, three of the six teams in the league were independent.
 The following year saw four independents among the eight teams.
 The movement culminated in the establishment of several independent minor leagues beginning in the 1990s, including the Northern League.

 Popular culture

-A documentary on the team, The Battered Bastards of Baseball, debuted at the 2014 Sundance Film Festival.
-The original documentary, "Farewell Portland Beavers" was the first to feature The Portland Mavericks, and aired on Portland TV station KOIN-TV in 1993, produced by Portland native, Kirk Findlay and Findlay Films.
+A documentary on the team, The Battered Bastards of Baseball, debuted at the 2014 Sundance Film Festival, inspired by an earlier documentary, "Farewell Portland Beavers" which was the first to feature The Portland Mavericks, and aired on Portland TV station KOIN-TV in 1993, produced by Portland native, Kirk Findlay and Findlay Films.